Essenceia/essenceia.github.io/content/hft/pcs/index.md

 This project aims to implement the Ethernet physical layer for 10Gb and 40Gb fiber optics links.

-This post is a work in progress and currently used as means to more easily share schematics.
+This post is a work in progress and currently used as means to share schematics.

 {{< github repo="essenceia/ethernet-physical-layer" >}}

+## Architecture

-### Architecture
+### PCS

 High level schematics and design considerations for the 10GBASE-R and 40GBASE-R RX and TX PCSs.